EnigmaCurry/nifty-filter/README.md

 writable `/var` partition.
 Upgrades replace the entire system image while preserving state.

+> [!NOTE]
-> nifty-filter is in development and should be used for research
+> nifty-filter is in development and is used for research purposes only.
-> purposes only.
-Use it at your own risk.
+> Use it at your own risk.
+> This code is written using Claude Code and other AI tools.
+> It is reviewed and tested by a human being.

 ## Prerequisites